robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Tomograph

 - fast and reliable tool for stem inspection
-- global information from the whole cross section
+- **global information** in the whole cross section
 - shows the size and shape of the internal defects
+- limitations from wave length and number of rays available for reconstruction
 - cracks are reported as cavities